derekdainys/nautobot-firewall-panos/README.md

 capirca-policy
 -------------------
-Use capirca integration in Nautobot firewall models to deploy policies Must specify Nautobot Server parameters via environmental variable
+Use capirca integration in Nautobot firewall models to deploy policies Must specify Nautobot Server parameters via environmental variables
 - NAUTOBOT_SERVER - for the ip/hostname and port number used for nautobot
 - NAUTOBOT_TOKEN - the token needed to read data from nautobot